 The cost of capital is the minimum required rate of return on investments

 The cost of capital is very important for the financial strength of the business.
 The source of finance has a cost that is meeting by an alternative mode of investment.
 Cost of capital has various types into the business which are given below.

 - Cost of debts

 - Cost of preferred share

 Cost of equity:-

-When the investors make an investment in shares and also expected to obtain a right rate of returns on it.
+When the investors make an investment in shares and also expected to obtain the right rate of returns on them.
 It’s represented by the formula such as;

 Cost of debts:-